-A' Mharconaich and Geal Charn, Drumochter
+A' Mharconaich and Geal Chàrn, Drumochter

 None to start.

 Car park just off A9 near Balsporran Cottages.

 Hillwalking in Winter

 Please note that hillwalking when there is snow lying requires an ice-axe, crampons and the knowledge, experience and skill to use them correctly.
 All route descriptions and difficulties given here are for summer conditions.
-See our Winter Essentials page for basic information on the skills, techniques and knowledge needed for winter hillwalking.
+See our Winter Skills page for basic information on the essential skills, techniques and knowledge needed for winter hillwalking.